NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Most timelines of the events that led to the November 9th resignation of former UM system president Tim Wolfe start at the 2015 homecoming parade, when the group Concerned Student 1950 stopped Wolfe’s car and recited a history of racism in Missouri and on the Mizzou campus.
-Wolfe received criticism for not speaking with the students, and many believe that perceived slight made Wolfe a target.
+Wolfe was criticized for not speaking with the students, and many believe that perceived slight made Wolfe a target.

 But to understand how Tim Wolfe, the president of the entire university system, became the target of this movement, we have to turn back the clock much further, to when Wolfe was first hired.